gitter-badger/Deadcord/README.md

 * Forcing small and big music bots out of busniess.
 * Not accepting feedback from the community.
 * Locks a lot of new features behind paywalls or restricts them.
+* Not focusing on the user experience.
+* Against BetterDiscord.
+* Hides behind their TOS to avoid lengthy user questions.

 ## 🚀 Lets see the features
 * Spam speed increases with each token you add.